 Canadian science observation programs for the Webb Telescope

-Canadian scientists will be some of the first to use the James Webb Space Telescope to make new discoveries about the universe.
+Canadian scientists were some of the first to use the James Webb Space Telescope to make new discoveries about the universe.

 Early Release Science

-Canadian astronomer Dr. Els Peeters from Western University will be among the first to do science with Webb, as she will be leading one of the 13 chosen Early Release Science (ERS) programs.
-Dr. Peeters and her team will study the interaction between far-ultraviolet light produced by very massive stars and their surrounding environment and seek to understand how infrared light affects the material between stars called the interstellar medium.
+Canadian astronomer Dr. Els Peeters from Western University was among the first to do science with Webb, as she led one of the 13 chosen Early Release Science (ERS) programs.
+Dr. Peeters and her team are studying the interaction between infrared light produced by very massive stars and their surrounding environment and are seeking to understand how far-ultraviolet light affects the material between stars called the interstellar medium.

-All selected ERS programs will have exclusive access to Webb during its first five months of operations.
+All selected ERS programs had exclusive access to Webb during its first five months of operations.
 These programs went through a competitive process before being chosen based on their scientific merit and benefit for the global astronomical community.

 Guaranteed time observations

-During the first few years of the mission, the Canadian Webb science team will be able to use up to 450 hours of guaranteed observing time with the Canadian NIRISS instrument and Webb's other instruments.
+During the first few years of the mission, the Canadian Webb science team is able to use up to 450 hours of guaranteed observing time with the Canadian NIRISS instrument and Webb's other instruments.

-403 hours will be split between two main Canadian programs:
+403 hours are split between two main Canadian programs: